 Best Tours of a Lifetime'' By National Geographic.

 You will be guided by Maasai warriors with a great deal of Knowledge about the African savanna.

 about animal tracking techniques and animal behavior through the eyes of the Maasai warriors.

 Just nearby is Amboseli National Park, a UNESCO world heritage site, set against the backdrop of Africa’s tallest mountain, the legendary Mount Kilimanjaro.

-with local children and learn about growing up in the African savanna.
+with local children and learn about growing up Maasai.

 Have your son and daughter learn about sportsmanship, respect and self-discipline through archery target practice.
 Archery is really about learning how to set small goals and accomplish them one at a time.
 Archery practice is very fun.